stevensouza/playground_python/README.md

 * Pandas - pip3 install pandas --user
 * DBAccess/Used with Pandas - pip3 install sqlalchemy --user
 * DBAccess/Used with Pandas/Connect to MySql - pip3 install pymysql --user
+* Excel/Used with Pandas - pip3 install --upgrade XlsxWriter --user

 ## Notes:
 * All source types assume the first row is a header (i.e. GoogleSheets, Excel).
 However this could be easily fixed if needed